10% discount on overland camping tours departing in 2019 Find out more

 Some of the local wildlife such as the eland, Africa's largest antelope, share the safari campsite with us!

-On day 16 we visit the South Luangwa National Park of Zambia.
+On day 16 and 17 we visit the South Luangwa National Park of Zambia.

 South Luangwa is Zambia's leading game park, known for its unspoilt wildness and incredible beauty.
 Located along the Luangwa River this remote national park hosts about 60 animal species and 420 bird species.
 The game park is home to large elephant herds, as well as an abundance of buffalo, hippo, crocodile and various antelope species.
 The park is also home to good numbers of zebra, giraffe and leopard, among others.